harrysullivan235345/hackathon/README.md

 # hackathon
-Hackathon project made by karthik kandikonda, alex wang, aditya sriram
+Hackathon project made by karthik kandikonda, alex wang

 ## For the venters
 Posts only last for 2 minutes.
 This is built for venters